Core Security Endpoint: The Definitive Guide

 This brings us to the essential role of cross-platform protection.
 The reality is that device diversity creates challenges for security management.
 Your security policies for Windows machines might not translate directly to macOS or Linux, and mobile devices have their own unique vulnerabilities.
 Relying on separate, platform-specific tools creates complexity, visibility gaps, and inconsistent enforcement.
 An effective strategy requires a unified framework that allows you to apply consistent policies and monitor threats across your entire, diverse fleet of devices, ensuring there are no weak links in your defense.

-What Operating Systems Should Your Endpoint Security Cover?
+Which Operating Systems Does Your Endpoint Security Need to Cover?

 Your company’s technology landscape is likely a mix of different operating systems.
 From the servers in your data center to the smartphones in your employees' pockets, each device represents a potential entry point for threats.
 A truly effective endpoint security strategy doesn't play favorites; it provides robust protection across every platform you use.
 Leaving even one operating system unprotected is like locking the front door but leaving a window wide open.